-The Role of Embedded Capacitors in PCB Design
+Role of the Embedded PCB Capacitor in Circuit Board Design

 Flux Capacitors Have Layers to Them as Well

-The capacitors that we use in our PCB designs are somewhat different than the capacitor built in a classroom.
-As we design circuit boards, knowing the properties of capacitor types assists with planning and design.
-When working with through-hole and surface mounted designs, you can use design libraries to select capacitors based on a combination of attributes that include capacitance, dielectric type, nominal value tolerance, rated voltage, and temperature coefficient.
+The PCB capacitor on circuit board designs are somewhat different than the capacitor built in a classroom.
+As we design circuit boards, knowing the properties of potential PCB capacitor types assists with planning and design.
+When working with through-hole and surface mounted designs, you can use design libraries to select PCB capacitors based on a combination of attributes that include capacitance, dielectric type, nominal value tolerance, rated voltage, and temperature coefficient.

 Through-hole mounting (THM) has taken a backseat to surface mount technology (SMT).
 However, the process of drilling holes and securing component leads either axially or radially through the board adds value for specific applications.
 Military, aerospace and industrial applications require reliability while subjecting components to mechanical and environmental stress.
 THM capacitor types include non-polarized ceramic discs, silver mica, and plastic film along with polarized electrolytic and tantalum types.

-Surface mount capacitors do not require drilled holes through layers and mount directly to the surface of the PCB.
+A surface mount circuit board capacitor does not require drilled holes through layers and mounts directly to the surface of the PCB.
 Vias replace the through-hole leads and allow a conductive connection between the layers of a circuit board.
 Surface mount technology SMT capacitors can mount to both sides of the board and have much smaller packages than THM capacitors.
 The different SMT capacitor types include stacked multilayer ceramic, mica, tantalum, film and electrolytic capacitors.

-Surface mount capacitors offer the benefits of small size, automated assembly, and low spurious inductance.
+A surface mount capacitor on PCB offers the benefits of small size, automated assembly, and low spurious inductance.
 The same characteristics seen with older THM capacitor types provide many benefits for PCB designers working with surface mount technologies.

 Ceramic Capacitors: Have a dielectric capacitor made from ceramic materials.
 More often than not, ceramic capacitors have small capacitance values that range from 1F to 1µF and small maximum rated voltages.
 The capacitors have excellent frequency response and do not become prone to parasitic effects.